josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 This means I can still have the functionality of all my custom blocks even while I'm writing posts in Markdown!

+Vue Remark allows you to simply drop Vue components into Markdown files anywhere they're needed.

-<Highlight>Vue Remark allows you to simply drop Vue components into Markdown files anywhere they're needed.</Highlight>
+<Callout class="former-highlight">Vue Remark allows you to simply drop Vue components into Markdown files anywhere they're needed.</Callout>

 Here's an example: